Annihilation (VanderMeer novel): Plot summary

-Inside the lighthouse, the biologist discovers copious bloodstains and a large hidden pile of hundreds of past expeditions' journals, some detailing battles against a monstrous presence from the sea.
+Inside the lighthouse, the biologist discovers copious bloodstains and a hidden pile of hundreds of past expeditions' journals, some detailing battles against a monstrous presence from the sea.
 She pockets an old photograph of a lighthouse keeper and the journal of her late husband.
-She suddenly finds the psychologist dying next to the lighthouse, having jumped from the top.
-The psychologist perceives the biologist as a glowing "flame", repeatedly screaming the word "annihilation" in the hopes of hypnotically inducing her to commit suicide, though the biologist remains unaffected.
-Before dying, the psychologist reveals that Area X's border is slowly expanding every year.
-Traveling back toward base camp, the biologist senses the nightly moaning creature approaching.
-She narrowly escapes but is shot twice by the surveyor who, like the psychologist, is terrified of her "glow".
-Unable to convince the surveyor she is not a threat, the biologist shoots her dead using newly enhanced instincts that have resulted from her "brightening".
-Miraculously, her own gunshot wounds begin to heal.
+The biologist suddenly finds the psychologist dying at the lighthouse's base.
+The psychologist perceives the biologist as a glowing "flame", and believes the two have already fought, resulting in her jumping from the top.
+The psychologist remains frustratingly reticent when questioned, but reveals that Area X's border is slowly expanding before dying.
+The biologist discovers that some of the psychologist's body has been severely infected by seemingly some kind of fungus, perhaps explaining her apparent hallucinations, and takes samples of her normal and transformed flesh.

+Traveling back to base camp, the biologist senses the moaning creature approaching.
+She narrowly escapes the creature but is shot twice by the surveyor who, like the psychologist, fears her "glow".
+Unable to convince the surveyor she is not a threat, the biologist shoots the surveyor back, killing her using enhanced instincts that have resulted from her "brightening."
+Miraculously, the biologist's own gunshot wounds begin to heal.

-The biologist analyzes plant and animal samples she has gathered under a microscope, observing nothing strange except that some of them contain human cells.
-She also reads her husband's journal, which explains that he and a teammate were surprised that they could never find the faraway coastal border of Area X and how they returned to the lighthouse to find the rest of their expedition slaughtered.
+The biologist analyzes her plant and animal samples under a microscope.
+She finds the sample of the "fungus" identical to the control sample of the psychologist's flesh, and furthermore that two apparent flora and fauna samples are composed of human cells as well.
+She also reads her husband's journal, which explains that he and a teammate found themselves mysteriously unable to reach the coastal border of Area X, as well as how they returned to the lighthouse to find the rest of their expedition slaughtered.
 They also witnessed doppelgängers of the whole team (including themselves) walking to the Tower, which caused them to abort the mission.
+Her husband resolves to travel even deeper in, and the journal ends.
+From her collected evidence and experiences, the biologist theorizes that humans who enter Area X are gradually transformed into other things, and that maybe something from Area X is transforming into humans in turn.